telerik/kendo-ui-core/docs-aspnet-mvc/helpers/listview/editing.md

 ### Implement the Action Methods

-The example below demonstrates how to implement the `read` action method.
+The following example demonstrates how to implement the `read` action method.

 ###### Example